patrickschaerer/Promptbattle/README.md

 12. node server.js
 13. Load all html-Pages to play.

 I am not a professional coder.
-Most of the code here I do not understand, but google gemini does and did all the coding for me :P
+Most of the code here I do not understand, but google gemini and claude.ai do and did all the coding for me :P

 Have fun
 Greets Patrick